 - Develop individual patient centred coordinated care plans in collaboration with client/ Substitute Decision Maker and with other providers to address refugee health needs by utilizing information from the assessment, legislation, standards, regulations and policies

 - Implementation of the care plan, including monitoring and evaluation to ensure that the goals of the care plan are achieved

 - Reassessment of clients’ needs and evaluation of the level of goal achievement related to the care plan;

-- Support meaningful long term attachment through facilitating transitions from initial primary refugee health care providers together primary care providers throughout the WWLHIN
+- Support meaningful long term attachment through facilitating transitions from initial primary refugee health care providers to other primary care providers throughout the WWLHIN.

-- Serve as primary contact, advocate, and system resource for patients.
+- Serve as primary contact, advocate, and system resource for refugee patients.

 - Support and develop patient’s independence in navigating the Ontario health care system through culturally and linguistically appropriate education

 - Connect patients to relevant community resources with the goal of enhancing patient health and well-being, increasing patient satisfaction, and reducing health care costs

 - Promote and build capacity for coordinated are plans for complex vulnerable patients across the WWLHIN.

 - Documents according to WWLHIN and professional college standards of documentation.